athena-team/athena/docs/introduction/introduction.md

 - Speech-Transformer
 - Unsupervised pre-training
 - Multi-GPU training on one machine or across multiple machines with Horovod
-- End-to-end Tacotron2 based TTS with support for multi-speaker and GST
-- Transformer based TTS and FastSpeech
 - WFST creation and WFST-based decoding
 - Deployment with Tensorflow C++